juliafbowman/Hello-Roomie/backend/backend.md

     - Method : GET
     - Input : NULL
-    - Output : returns all profiles in the database as a dictionary or JSON (key-value pairs)
+    - Output : returns all profiles in the database as a dictionary or JSON (key-value pairs) Error Code -> 200 : Successful
+                  500 : Unsuccessful with exception E returned in a JSON Dictionary

+- 2. url/insertProfile :
+    - Method : POST
+    - Input : Dictionary -> contains the post information
+    - Output : In Progress
+    Error Code -> 200 : Successful
+                  500 : Unsuccessful with exception E returned in a JSON Dictionary 400 : Bad request, invalid data -> returned as JSON, format is not right, a non nullable value is given a null value, etc